 We continue to look toward the future keeping

-the tenants of Seido Karate close at hand, and
+the tenets of Seido Karate close at hand, and

 we feel proud to have as valued and legendary an